waldur/ansible-waldur-generator/README.md

         3. If it **does exist**, it checks for changes:
             -   It compares values for parameters listed in `update_config.fields` and sends a `PATCH` request via the `update` operation if any have changed.
             -   It checks if any parameters for special `update_config.actions` are provided and calls their respective `POST` operations.
+                -   **Asynchronous Actions**: If the `POST` action returns a `202 Accepted` status code, the module recognizes it as an asynchronous task.
+                -   If the `wait: true` parameter is set (the default), the module will poll the resource's status until it reaches a stable state (e.g., "OK" or "ERRED").
+                -   You can configure the stable/error states and polling parameters in `generator_config.yaml`.
     -   **`state: absent`**:
         1. Calls the `list` operation to find the resource.
         2. If it exists, it calls the `destroy` operation to remove it.